Key Takeaways

 Inbound Placement Service Fee

-This fee catches sellers off guard because it is relatively new.
-Amazon introduced it in 2024 and adjusted rates in 2025.
 When you ship inventory to Amazon, they may distribute it across multiple fulfillment centers.
 If you send to fewer locations (which is simpler and cheaper from a freight perspective), Amazon charges an inbound placement service fee.
+Letting Amazon optimize the splits across its preferred locations drops it to $0.

 Removal and Disposal Fees

-If you need to pull inventory out of Amazon's warehouse (because it did not sell, it is aged, or you are killing the product), removal fees run approximately $0.97 to $1.45 per unit depending on size.
+If you need to pull inventory out of Amazon's warehouse (because it did not sell, it is aged, or you are killing the product), removal and disposal share the same rate card.
+It runs from approximately $0.25 per unit for a standard-size item under half a pound up to $1.90 plus $0.20 per pound for large bulky items over 10 pounds.
+The smallest standard tier actually came down on January 15, 2026, from $1.04 to $0.84 per unit.

 Think of this as the cost of killing a product that did not validate.
 It is a real line item.
-On 200 remaining units, removal costs $194 to $290.
+On 200 remaining units of a typical standard-size product, removal costs roughly $50 to $170.
 That is part of your Phase 1 downside calculation.
 You need to know it going in.

 Every dollar sitting in a warehouse is a dollar not being deployed to validated products.
 Inventory management is not logistics.
 It is capital allocation.